arcege/workspaces/README.md

 shell session.

 The `WORKSPACE` environment variable is set to the workspace directory.
+The current directory is changed to the workspace, or a subdirectory using the cdpath plugin.
+Code repositories can be checked out and automatically updated.

-This implementation is for Bash only.
+This implementation is for Bash only, with zsh support coming soon.

 The shell variable `WS_DIR` is set to `$HOME/workspaces` and is the root of the workspaces and hook scripts.